abrahamin/Two-City-Comparison-Tool/README.md

 # Two-City-Comparison-Tool

-The purpose of any project is to collaborate with a group of peers to create an application that solves a real-world problem.
-In this project, our group members were tasked with creating a real-world front-end application that we will be showcasing to potential employers.
-In order to meet the project requirements:
-* styling was made through the CSS Framework Materialize
-* the project is deployed to GitHub Pages
-* the web application accepts and responds to user input
-* Google Maps, CovidActNow, OpenWeather APIs were used
-* modals were implemented to serve as an error message
-* client-side storage was made to save the city in the search input
+## Description

+Two-City-Comparison-Tool is a front-end application that allows the user to compare two cities of their choosing by accessing data related to maps, weather, Covid-19, and jobs.
+These points of reference were made possible by using the Google Maps, CovidActNow, and OpenWeather APIs.

 ## User Story

 ```
-AS A software developer looking for a job in various cities
+AS A software developer looking for a job in various cities,
 I WANT to be able to compare data of two cities on one website
-SO THAT I can make an educated decision regarding my job search
+SO THAT I can make an educated decision regarding my job search.
 ```

-## Acceptance Criteria
+## Features

 ```
 GIVEN a comparison tool with two city inputs and checkboxes for select data